School

 Let us know your plan to join the fun so we can connect you with the resources you need to plan a successful event.
 You can also request supplies to borrow such as banners, vests, and safety flags and signs.

-For more information, contact Sara or Katy at 530-225-5351.
+For more information, contact Sara at 530-245-6457.
 Check out this resource to help you get started: Getting Started Guide : Walk & Bike to School.

 Walking to School is Fun!